Priscilla (film): Plot

 In May 1967, the two marry in Las Vegas, and Priscilla quickly becomes pregnant, delighting Elvis, though she is concerned how soon they will become parents and asks Elvis about their plans for just the two of them to travel, which he says they can do later.
-Elvis's ongoing prescription drug abuse, physical absence and frequent affairs further causes strain on their marriage.
-Elvis unexpectedly suggests they momentarily separate and Priscilla replies indifferently to his surprise.
-In February 1968, Priscilla gives birth to their daughter, Lisa Marie, as Elvis is preparing for his NBC 1968 comeback special.
+Elvis' ongoing prescription drug abuse, physical absence and frequent affairs further cause strain on their marriage.
+Elvis unexpectedly suggests they momentarily separate and Priscilla, to his surprise, replies indifferently.
+On February 1, 1968, Priscilla gives birth to their daughter, Lisa Marie, as Elvis is preparing for his NBC 1968 comeback special.
 He grows increasingly distant and the two eventually begin leading separate lives.

 While visiting Elvis in his hotel room after a performance in 1973, Priscilla sees him in a mild haze of drug abuse.
-He attempts to seduce her, but does so in a way she finds undesirable and uncharacteristic of himself.
+He attempts to seduce her, aggressively.
 Hearing her plans for divorce, Elvis asks if she is leaving him for another man, but she says she seeks an independent life.
-After a visit to Graceland to say goodbye to Elvis's housekeepers and grandmother, Priscilla drives away, as a number of Elvis' fans loiter outside the property gates.
+After a visit to Graceland to say goodbye to Elvis' housekeepers and grandmother, Priscilla drives away, as a number of Elvis' fans loiter outside the property gates.